 Cloud computing security is probably the most important area of concern for most businesses who are evaluating a cloud computing strategy for themselves.
-“The Cloud” essentially provides the option of storing and processing data on a device which is externally located and may or may not be shared.
+“The Cloud” essentially provides the option of storing and processing data on a device that is externally located and may or may not be shared.
 The extent to which the processing & storage is being shared determines the cloud deployment model: Public, Private & Hybrid.
-However in the purest sense cloud is a shared & external location for storage and processing of data.
+However, in the purest sense cloud is a shared & external location for the storage and processing of data.
 Now because the data is externally located and also shared, naturally means that the risk profile of the data has increased.
 But the increase in risk profile doesn’t mean that cloud computing is unsecure.
-In fact, given that most cloud computing service providers recognize the security risks of cloud, they try to put in place time and effort to make their service offering completely secure.
+In fact, given that most cloud computing service providers recognize the security risks of the cloud, they try to put in place time and effort to make their service offering completely secure.
 Because of this concerted effort in this direction, it may actually be the case that your data may be more secured on a cloud server rather than on your office premise.

-2. Regulatory compliance: There are external auditors who scrutinize the cloud computing security measures of any cloud service provider.
+There are external auditors who scrutinize the cloud computing security measures of any cloud service provider.
 They are an independent source of information on the cloud’s security.
 Any service provider you are considering should be willing to go through such audits.
-In cases the audit has already been done, you should request for audit report to be shared by the cloud service provider.
+In cases the audit has already been done, you should request for the audit report to be shared by the cloud service provider.
 In fact, cloud service providers should willingly participate in audits.
-The audit can showcase and certify cloud’s security.
+The audit can showcase and certify the cloud’s security.

-3. Data location: Location is important from the legal jurisdiction standpoint.
+Location is important from the legal jurisdiction standpoint.
 With the cloud, the data can be physically located anywhere.
 It depends on where the service provider is having its data center.
 Let’s suppose the data center is located in a place where the legal system is lax.
-In such a situation the cloud service provider can escape prosecution, in case it is complicit in knowingly or unknowingly compromising on the security of your data.
-To avoid such a situation you should request your service provider to keep your data in a location which you are comfortable with and also execute proper agreements with your service provider which will force it to abide by the rules & regulation in the location.
+In such a situation the cloud service provider can escape prosecution, in case it is complicit in knowingly or unknowingly compromising the security of your data.
+To avoid such a situation you should request your service provider to keep your data in a location which you are comfortable with and also execute proper agreements with your service provider which will force it to abide by the rules & regulations in the location.

-4. Data segregation: The cloud in its purest form (public cloud) is shared between organizations.
+The cloud in its purest form (public cloud) is shared between organizations.
 There are ways in which the data can be segregated from each other.
 It is important to know the ways the service provider is ensuring the data is segregated.
 Encryption is one such way.
 However incorrect encryption can almost make the whole data set unusable.

 Once you have suffered any data breach, investigative support enables you to find out the problem and limit its loss or prevent it from happening again.
 Your cloud service provider should ideally be under contractual obligation to co-operate in any investigation as and when required by you.

-7. Long-term viability: You should also spend the time to investigate the market and financial standing of your service provider.
+You should also spend the time to investigate the market and financial standing of your service provider.
 It should not be such that the provider is a newbie in the market with nothing to lose.
 If such a provider sees a sustained cycle of financial distress it is likely to fold and leave you high & dry.
 Also, the service provider should have deep pockets to withstand a sustained period of stress.